 Breathing is how the body obtains oxygen and how it rids carbon dioxide.
 Two muscle types are involved in the process of breathing: the intercostals and the diaphragm.
 When the respiratory muscles weaken, breathing becomes shallow and less air enters the lungs.
-This can impact the body as a whole as less oxygen is available for the body to use.
+This can impact the body as a whole as less oxygen is available for the body to use and there could be potential carbon dioxide retention.
 Shallow breathing can also cause strains to the neck and shoulders as a person may use the muscles of these areas to help deepen their breath.
-The effects of respiratory muscle weakness can include shortness of breath, difficulty speaking or eating for long periods, sleep disturbances, muscle strains, and overall fatigue.
+The effects of respiratory muscle weakness can include shortness of breath, difficulty speaking or eating for long periods, sleep disturbances, morning headache, muscle strains, and overall fatigue.

 When a person living with ALS/MND experiences symptoms of respiratory muscle weakness, they can access their multidisciplinary healthcare team for support.
 The multidisciplinary healthcare team for supporting respiratory could include:

 - Respiratory Therapist

 - General practitioner

 - Occupational therapist

 These members of the multidisciplinary healthcare team can work to support the many aspects of respiratory function and care for an individual living with ALS/MND.
 Additionally, a person may have to consider using aids and equipment to support respiratory function, such as a ventilator.